 Hildegarden: a Hildegard-inspired modern medicinal medieval garden.

-We’ve selected some of Hildegard’s favorite plants that you should include in your very own Hildegarden, but before we get to the short-list of healing plants, we need to credit our friend, Patricia Banker for her work around Hildegarden!
+We’ve selected some of Hildegard’s favorite 7 healing plants in a separate post.
+And, herein, you will find a list of 12 basic plants and herbs to include in your very own Hildegarden, but before we get to the short-list of healing plants, we need to credit our friend, Patricia Banker for her work around Hildegarden!

 A wander through the history of the medicinal medieval garden.